 - 1. The following kinds of offenses are adjudicated in the public courts: all felonies, controlled substance offenses, motor vehicle moving violations, assaults upon a peace officer or resisting arrest, refusals by persons to identify themselves, as well as cases in which the complainant wishes to proceed in the courts and cases involving accused persons who are not members of the University community.
-Nonetheless, the Judicial Administrator has discretion to pursue even serious breaches of the law under the Campus Code of Conduct, although he or she should consider withholding the exercise of University jurisdiction until public officials have disposed of the case by conviction or otherwise. - 2.
-When the Judicial Administrator determines that misconduct does not constitute a serious breach of the law and that the interests of justice would be served by handling such misconduct within the University jurisdiction, he or she shall: - a. attempt to exercise jurisdiction in a manner to avoid dual punishment for the same act; - b. cooperate with public officials so that the exercise of University jurisdiction ordinarily will not be followed by public prosecution of the individual's misconduct; and - c. withhold the exercise of University jurisdiction, when prompt public prosecution is anticipated or is under way, until public officials have disposed of the case by conviction or otherwise. - 3.
+Still, the Judicial Administrator has discretion to pursue even serious breaches of the law under the Campus Code of Conduct.
+Timely dealing with alleged misconduct is vital.
+The University cannot cede or defer to external proceedings when its own principles are at stake.
+Nevertheless, the Judicial Administrator should consider whether justice counsels withholding the exercise of University jurisdiction until public officials have disposed of the case by conviction or otherwise. - 2.
+When the Judicial Administrator determines that misconduct does not constitute a serious breach of the law and that the interests of justice would be served by handling such misconduct within the University jurisdiction, he or she shall: - a. attempt to exercise jurisdiction in a manner to avoid dual punishment for the same act; - b. cooperate with public officials so that the exercise of University jurisdiction ordinarily will not be followed by public prosecution of the individual's misconduct; and

+- c. withhold the exercise of University jurisdiction, when prompt public prosecution is anticipated or is under way, until public officials have disposed of the case by conviction or otherwise. - 3.
 Policies covering conduct that violates both a University conduct regulation and the public law, where feasible, should be based on jurisdictional understandings and procedures jointly developed and periodically reviewed by University and local officials.
 To the maximum extent feasible, jurisdictional understandings shall be made known to the University community.

-B. Other Policies on the University's Role in Public Law Enforcement individual's case by police, prosecutors, or judges solely because of that individual's status as a member of the University community.
+B. Other Policies on the University's Role in Public Law Enforcement

+- 1. When public officials apprehend an individual for a violation of the public law, whether or not the misconduct is also a violation of a University conduct regulation, the University shall neither request nor agree to specially advantageous disposition of an individual's case by police, prosecutors, or judges solely because of that individual's status as a member of the University community.
 Nonetheless, the University stands ready to assist student defendants and to cooperate with public officials to promote equitable application of the law.
 Should a student charged with law violation request assistance from the University, a representative of the Office of the Dean of Students or Office of the University Ombudsman will meet with such student and may advise him or her and, if requested, may facilitate the student's retention of suitable counsel.
 If the law violation does not also constitute a violation of a University conduct regulation, and if the student defendant consents, the University ordinarily will cooperate with the request of appropriate law enforcement officials for programs of probation or rehabilitation.
-Notwithstanding the above provisions, if the prosecution, the complainant, and the accused all consent, minor breaches of the law may be handled exclusively within the University jurisdiction, except in case of repeat offenses.
+Notwithstanding the above provisions, if the prosecution, the complainant, and the accused all consent, minor breaches of the law may be handled exclusively within the University jurisdiction, except in case of repeat offenses. - 2.
+The University's cooperation with law enforcement, at the request of public officials, shall be exercised in each particular case with a view to safeguarding the interests of the educational community, especially that community's confidence in the University.